reviewdog/action-shellcheck/README.md

 ### `exclude`

 Optional.
 Exclude patterns of target files.
-Same as `-exclude-dir` of `grep` command.
+Same as `--exclude-dir` of `grep` command.

 Default:  `.git`